 Patrick Tatopoulos production designed the blockbusters Independence Day, I, Robot, and Live Free or Die Hard.
 He is also famous for creating incredible creature effects for films such as Silent Hill, the Ruins, and the Underworld series, the last installment of which he directed.
-I ran into Patrick on the slopes at Big Bear and he agreed to tell us some of his secrets.
+I ran into Patrick on the slopes at Big Bear and he agreed to share some of his wisdom.

 AS: You went from effects to production designer and now to director- how did you first start out?